vpitkanen/OPA-Design-project/README.md

 # OPAMP-design-project
 Design project of a two stage CMOS operational amplifier.
-Component values was first calculated by hand and correct operation of the amplifier was verified by different simulations.
+Component values was first calculated by hand and correct operation of the amplifier was verified with different simulations using testbenches.
 The work was done by Cadence circuit design program.
 Group project (2 people)

 ## OPAMP Specifications and Results